-Next, the judge and/or the attorneys will question each prospective juror seated in the jury box to find out if they would be an appropriate juror in the particular case.
+Next, the judge and/or the attorneys will question each prospective juror seated in the jury box to determine if they would be an appropriate juror in the particular case.
 This is called "voir dire."
 If a juror is excused during this process, the clerk will call the next name on the random list to take the place of the excused juror.

 During the selection process, an attorney may excuse you for a specific reason.
 This is called a challenge for cause.
 An attorney may also excuse you for no reason.
 This is called a peremptory challenge.
 If this happens, do not take it personally.
 The lawyer is merely exercising a right given by law.